 What Matters Is Staying In The Keep Calm Solution

-- I get right-sized by going to recovery places and doing recovery things.
+- If possible, I get to a recovery place and do a recovery thing.
+For me, that’s a meeting, meditation class, yoga or hiking.
 Getting out of my head and into action of some kind always gives me that space to detach a little from the problem and return to it when I have more perspective and tolerance.

-- I work my recovery lifestyle, not the problem.
-That means, I pay extra time and attention to self-care and recovery routines, like exercise/nutrition/sober friends.
+- I work a program and don’t spin about the problem.
+That means I pay extra time and attention to self-care, nutrition, and staying connected to friends.
 That’s also the time I show up to work or life and just do the next right thing.
 I try not to think three steps ahead and focus entirely on what I can do that day.

-I feel good and life seems manageable and light.
-When the winds change suddenly, it can be overwhelming.
-Having three basic actions to take helps me to keep calm and carry on, no matter what’s going on.
+We can’t control what happens but we can control how we react to it.
+Having three basic actions to take one the situation is safe helps me to keep calm and carry on, no matter what’s going on.